chilcano/how-tos/doc/api_rest_in_golang_generate_oas_and_docs.md

-# Getting OpenAPI specs and documentation from existing RESTful API in Golang
+# Getting OpenAPI specs and docs from existing RESTful API in Golang

 ## References